Healthy Homes Assessment Korokoro

 Korokoro Moisture Ingress & Drainage

-Making sure your rental property is protected from the effects of moisture isn’t just a matter of what’s inside the building but you must make sure there is somewhere for surface, rain and underground water to flow, and to prevent it from getting inside.
-When it is about damp and water, it’s usually not apparent that it could become a major issue, causing damage to your investment as well as affecting the tenant’s well-being.
+Making sure your rental property is protected from moisture isn’t just about what’s inside the building; you have to ensure there is somewhere for surface and underground water to flow and stop it from coming inside.
+When it concerns damp and moisture it is typically not apparent that it could be a huge problem, causing damage to your investment as well as harming your tenant’s well-being.

-Rental properties must be equipped with effective drainage to remove rainwater, storm water and ground water, including the proper outfall or runoff.
-Making sure the water has a place to go and that it doesn’t get sucked into structures is a crucial aspect of making sure your property is dry.
+Rental properties need to have efficient drainage to get rid of rainwater, storm water, and ground water, including the proper outfall or runoff.
+Making sure the water has a proper place to go, and that it isn’t allowed to remain beneath buildings is an essential part of keeping your property dry.

-In addition to a drainage system to prevent the ingress of moisture, if your property has an enclosed space between your floor and the ground, a ground water barrier must be constructed if it’s reasonably practicable to install it.
+Alongside a drainage system to avoid moisture from entering, if your rental has an enclosed gap between your floor and the soil, a ground-water barrier must be constructed if it’s reasonably practicable to do so.

-An underground moisture barrier typically a sheet of polythene that is placed over the ground, in order to block any moisture in the ground from getting into the property.
-It also helps in preventing from causing damage to the flooring insulation.
+Ground moisture barriers are generally made of polythene and is laid on top of the ground, to block any moisture from the ground from rising into the building.
+It also helps prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection